Ollama Chat

 Multimodality refers to a model’s ability to simultaneously understand and process information from various sources, including text, images, audio, and other data formats.

-Presently, the LLaVa and bakllava Ollama models offer multimodal support.
+Some of the models available in Ollama with multimodality support are LLaVa and bakllava (see the full list).
 For further details, refer to the LLaVA: Large Language and Vision Assistant.

 The Ollama Message API provides an "images" parameter to incorporate a list of base64-encoded images with the message.